oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    Please note that Physical Offline Migration will work only for source databases with Linux based Operating System.

-**3. Set the Database environment to connect to your database.**
+**3. Set the database environment to connect to your database.**

-   Switch user to Oracle using below command.
+   Switch user to "oracle" using below command.

    sudo su - oracle